jenifervincya/Water-Level-Indicator-PCB/README.md

+# Water Level Indicator PCB

+## Overview
-This project is a PCB design for a water level indicator.
+This project is a PCB design for a water level indicator system.
+The circuit detects different water levels and indicates them using LEDs.

+## My Contribution
-Designed using Autodesk EAGLE.
+- Designed schematic and PCB layout using Autodesk EAGLE
+- Generated Gerber files for fabrication
+- Assembled components on PCB
+- Performed through-hole soldering (components on top, soldering on bottom)
+- Tested and debugged the circuit

+## PCB Details
+- Type: Single-layer PCB
+- Components: Through-hole components
+- Routing: Optimized layout for clean connections without overlaps

+## Files Included
+- Design files (.sch, .brd)
+- Gerber files for manufacturing
-Includes schematic, PCB layout, Gerber files, and assembled board.
+- Images of PCB layout and assembled board

-The board is single-layer with through-hole components.
-All components are mounted on top and soldered on the bottom side.
+## Learning Outcome

-This project demonstrates the complete workflow from design to testing.
+This project helped me understand the complete PCB workflow from design to fabrication and testing.